ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_win32_dll_porting/how-to-1.md

 This file defines the conditional compilation and declaration of a set of functions within a DLL concerning vector operations, specifically those geared towards Windows platforms due to the use of `__declspec`.

-The `#ifdef`, `#else`, and `#endif` directives manage conditional compilation based on whether the VECTOROPERATIONS_EXPORTS macro is defined.
+The `#ifdef`, `#else`, and `#endif` directives manage the conditional compilation based on whether the VECTOROPERATIONS_EXPORTS macro is defined.
 This approach is a common pattern for handling symbols in DLL projects.

 If VECTOROPERATIONS_EXPORTS is defined, VECTOROPERATIONS_API is defined as `__declspec(dllexport)`, which marks the specified functions or objects to be exported from the DLL.
 This is typically defined in the project settings or source code of the DLL being compiled.